 Think about how you communicate

 Allow time in the day for communication.
-Now you’re at home it shouldn’t be all work, work, work.
+Now most of use are remote workers in our own homes it shouldn’t be all work, work, work.
 Teammates will still need to collaborate on projects, so it’s important to choose the appropriate form of communication for the discussion taking place.
 Some examples of this are:

 - Virtual team or project meetings – a good way of building shared purpose and sharing broader messages or agreeing on actions.